muttinenisairohith/OpinRank/README.md

-Categorizing positive and Negative Reviews on OpinRank Review Dataset
+Categorizing positive and Negative Reviews on OpinRank Review Dataset in python

 ```python